astamm/roahd/cran-comments.md

 * There were no WARNINGs.

-* There was 1 NOTE because the package was previously on CRAN but has been removed automatically due to incompatibility with new R-release 4.0 and because of a change in maintainer:
+* There was 3 NOTEs:

 ```
 * checking CRAN incoming feasibility ...
 NOTE